 3. Not Creating a Money Strategy

-It’s not necessarily easy to get split checks depending on where you’re traveling.
+It’s not necessarily easy to get split checks depending on where you are traveling with friends.
 And charging different amounts on different credit cards is virtually out of the question.
 So you’ll need to devise a plan for how to pay for things.
 Should you all get cash out and divide the check evenly?
 Should people take turns paying?
 Should one person pay and send Venmo requests to everyone else?

 Whatever you choose, be sure you’re being fair and not leaving the responsibility up to just one person.
 If just one person is paying for everything, tracking everyone’s expenditures, giving you money for individual shopping expenses, and sending out the Venmo requests, they’ll probably feel like they got the short end of the stick.
 Especially if they have to remind you to pay your bills.